llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           a function.
         * As for the explicit `routine` directive, such usage is confusing anyway and appears to be uncommon.
-    * OpenACC 3.2 does not specify implicit `routine` directives except for C++ lambdas, but nvc 21.11 computes them.
-      Clarifications are under discussion among the OpenACC technical committee for inclusion in the OpenACC spec after 3.2.
 * C++ function uses and calls
     * For all behavior described above for function uses and calls, both explicit and implicit function calls in C++ are included.